World Heritage Site Shirakawa-go tour guide

 Doburoku is unrefined Japanese sake.

-Shirakawa Hachiman Jinjya is also well know as Japanese anime “Higurashi no nakukoroni” because this is the model place which was used inside the anime.
+Shirakawa Hachiman Jinjya is also well known in Japanese anime “Higurashi no nakukoroni” because this is the model place that was used inside the anime.

-Shirakawa-go can be fun place for the “Higurashi no nakukoroni” fans since it’s not only this temple but better to come on summer.
+Shirakawa-go can be a fun place for the “Higurashi no nakukoroni” fans since it’s not only this temple but better to come in summer.

 Shirakawa-go three houses

-It’s not known as the famous spot in Shirakawa-go but this is also one of my favorite landscape.
+It’s not known as the famous spot in Shirakawa-go but this is also one of my favorite landscapes.

 三小屋